ctkelley/SIAMFANLEquations.jl/README.md

 ## Installation: Use Julia 1.5 and up with this thing!!!

-This package has been tested on Julia 1.5. __It no longer works on 1.0!__
+This package has been tested on Julia 1.5. __The package no longer works on 1.0!__

 Type this